DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Experimental Evaluation

 \subsection{Setup}

 The experimental analysis has been conducted using two different target platforms.
 The GAPUINO development board\footnote{\url{https://greenwaves-technologies.com/product/gapuino/}} represents a commercial solution integrating GAP8 coupled with a rich set of peripheral interfaces to fast prototype embedded applications.
 A JTAG bridge allows programming the onboard FLASH memory and debugging GAP8 code.
 Instead, the hardware design includes a set of Special-Purpose Registers (SPRs) to store the count of hardware-related events at the core level.
-The usage of non-intrusive per-core performance counters enables to conduct fine-grained performance analysis.
-In particular, by measuring events related to instructions (executed instructions, total and active cycles) and memory accesses (I\$ misses, TCDM contentions, and L2/TCDM memory stalls).
+Using non-intrusive per-core performance counters enables fine-grained performance analyses, measuring events related to instructions (executed instructions, total and active cycles) and memory accesses (I\$ misses, TCDM contentions, and L2/TCDM memory stalls).
 In this work, we use the GAPUINO board to profile Non-Neural ML algorithms performance on GAP8 while using a standard and a custom software FP library.
 Furthermore, we set the FC clock frequency to 250MHz while the CL runs at 150MHz.

 We also performed experiments on the PULP-OPEN architecture, thus leveraging FPU-native support.
 To emulate the microarchitecture, we used a hardware emulator running on a Xilinx UltraScale+ VCU118 FPGA board\footnote{\url{https://www.xilinx.com/products/boards-and-kits/vcu118.html}}.
-The architecture emulation enables faster experiments compared to RTL-equivalent simulations while providing cycle-accurate results.
+The architecture emulation enables faster experiments than RTL-equivalent simulations while providing cycle-accurate results.
 In addition to the performance counters provided by GAP8, the PULP-OPEN design supports recording FPU pipeline-related events (FPU stalls, contentions, and write-back stalls).
-By using Vivado Design Suite, we generate and load the microarchitecture bitstream on the FPGA.
+Using Vivado Design Suite, we generate and load the microarchitecture bitstream on the FPGA.
 An OpenOCD interface with GDB support mapped on GPIO pins allows uploading the application binary code in the L2 memory and running the program.
 A virtual UART mapped on a dedicated USB port enables to read results from an emulated terminal.
 In this work, the FPGA clock frequency has been set to 20 MHz.